 With the addition of a new deacon to our community in 2003, not only is our liturgical life enhanced, but we are also increasing our Outreach Ministries into the wider community.
 Already we support the local Crisis Pregnancy Center and other area social programs, such as the local food pantry.

 Holy Cross is a parish strongly commited to the belief that the Holy Orthodox Church is the Church of our Lord Jesus Christ and His Apostles.
 We are equally committed to the implications of that belief: that the Orthodox Faith requires a unity of faith and a unity of life, nourished through worship in the Divine Services, strengthened through prayer, fasting, and alms-giving, sustained by the intercessions of the Holy Saints, and lived every day of the week in the homes, schools, and workplaces of our people.

-The Most Reverend Metropolitan PHILIP, Archbishop and Primate
+The Most Reverend Metropolitan JOSEPH,

 The Right Reverend Bishop THOMAS, Bishop of Charleston, Oakland, and the Mid-Atlantic

 Subdeacon Doug Ashworth, Protopsalti